emjnixon15/ScabModel/README.md

 iD](https://orcid.org/sites/default/files/images/orcid_16x16.gif)](https://orcid.org/0000-0002-1626-9296),
 **(Maintainer)**

-Richard Wall
-Ellen Brooks Pollock

 Any suggestions, bug reports, forks and pull requests are appreciated.
 Get in touch: emily.nixon@bristol.ac.uk

 ## Citation

 ScabModel is research software.
-To cite ScabModel in publications, please cite the package with Dr Emily Nixon as the author.
-A publication is currently in press which describes the model:
+To cite ScabModel in publications, please cite the package with Dr Emily Nixon as the author and a publication which is currently in press which describes the model:

 Nixon, E.J., Brooks-Pollock, E., Wall, R. (2021).
 Sheep scab transmission: a spatially explicit dynamic metapopulation model. _Veterinary Research_ _In press_